Latest stable release:

 Installation through pip:

 If you are familiar with the Python ecosystem, you can try to get Eyegrade from PyPI instead.
-Install Python 2.7, OpenCV 2.4 (including its Python bindings) and PyQt4.
+Install Python 3.6 or a later release.
 Then, run:

 Eyegrade is distributed under the GNU General Public License (GPL) version 3 or any later version.